-Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents and trade receivable.
+Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents and settlement receivables.
 The Company has an investment policy which requires that cash and cash equivalents can only be deposited in investments with certain minimum credit ratings.
 Cash and cash equivalents are maintained with financial institutions in Canada and Chile and are redeemable on demand.
 The carrying amount of financial assets recorded in the financial statements, net of any allowances for losses, represents the Company's maximum exposure to credit risk.
-In 2022, MVC processed copper concentrates under a tolling agreement with DET and does not consider it has any significant credit risk exposure on its accounts receivable.
+In order to mitigate its exposure to credit risk the Company closely monitors the financial institutions where cash balances are deposited.
+In 2023, MVC processed copper concentrates under a tolling agreement with DET and does not consider it has any significant credit risk exposure on its accounts receivable.